brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/seldon-pass-08" "https://www.dropbox.com/scl/fi/rdiwfygtxv3plauweivox/2W4A3966.JPG?rlkey=dl26ceqtc15lhwms7cwh44foe&dl=1" 1200}}" loading="lazy"></figure>

-We eat lunch at the top of the pass, meeting Keith, a PCTer who we've been intermittently passing and being passed by all day, and another fellow from Glasgow.
+We eat lunch at the top of the pass, meeting Keith (not pictured), a PCTer who we've been intermittently passing and being passed by all day, and another fellow from Glasgow.

 After a previous bad experience with marmots, Rob doesn't like marmots, and spends as much time chasing them away from his pack as he does eating food.
 The marmots go hungry, temporarily, but appear unconcerned as they wait for the next ~~victim~~ hiker to come through.